3 results for tag: Acceptance

 My Fantasy of the Dalai Lama was Shattered & I am Sad Today

 I was scrolling through my Facebook feed yesterday and noticed that a friend I respect and admire had made a casual, sarcastic, and off-putting comment about the Dalai Lama.
 My initial reaction was, “What the f*ck?”
 Anger, betrayal, and rejection of my friend, not the Dalai Lama, rose inside me.
-She is not somebody who typically speaks harshly of people.
-So, I did what we do in 2023.
-I did a Google search on the Dalai Lama.
-The first eight were articles about him and his life.
-When I read the ninth, my heart sank and my spine went limp for a split second.
+She does not typically speak harshly of people.
+So, I did what we did in 2023: I did a Google search on the Dalai Lama.
+The first eight articles were about him and his life.
+When I read the ninth, my heart sank, and my spine went limp for a split second.
 “The Dalai Lama asks a boy to suck his tongue.”
-I resisted opening the ...
+I resisted opening the article.
+I ...

 We Can Still Be Crazy – Pema Chodron